Distributors and the comprehensive factorization system for internal groupoids

-Actually, only the 2-functor $i$ is truly lax, since $r$ is in fact a pseudo 2-functor.
+constant on objects, where only the 2-functor $i$ is truly lax, since $r$ is in fact a pseudo 2-functor.

-More generally, one can start with any finitely complete category $\cC$, and consider the corresponding bicategory of spans $\Span(\cC)$.
-Then one adds the hypothesis that $\cC$ is also endowed with a $(\cE,\cM)$ (orthogonal) factorization system.
-This means that we have two classes of maps, $\cE$ and $\cM$ such that: \begin{itemize} \item they contain all the isomorphisms and they are closed under composition; \item every arrow of $\cC$ can be factored as $f=m\cdot e$, with $e\in\cE$ and $m\in\cM$; \item the factorization is functorial. \end{itemize} Then, given two objects $A$ and $B$, one defines the categories $\Rel(A,B)$ together with the local reflections $r_{A,B} \dashv i_{A,B}$.
-However, element-wise composition of relations is missing, so that one may define the composition using the local reflections.
-In other words, one may take the formula (\ref{eq:relations_composition}) as the definition of the composition of relations.
-Indeed, such a composition needs not be associative.
-As a consequence, in general we do not obtain a bicategory.
-When we do get a bicategory $\Rel(\cC)$, then we call it: \begin{itemize} \item the bicategory of relations in $\cC$ \emph{relative to the factorization system} $(\cE,\cM)$. \end{itemize} This happens, for instance, when $\cC$ is regular, or more generally, when $(\cE,\cM)$ is a proper factorization system with the class $\cE$ stable under pullbacks, but these conditions are not strictly necessary.
-We will not provide further details on this, but the literature on the subject is wide, and the interested reader can consult \cite{Milius00} and the references therein.
+More generally, one can start with any finitely complete category $\cC$ endowed with an $(\cE/\cM)$ factorization system (see Section 5.5 in \cite{Borceux94.1}).
+Given two objects $A$ and $B$, one defines the categories of $\cM$-relations $\Rel(A,B)$ together with the local reflections $r_{A,B} \dashv i_{A,B}$.
+Hence, it is possible to define the composition of $\cM$-relations as the reflection of their composition as spans, but such a composition need not be associative.
+As a consequence, we do not obtain a bicategory, in general.
+When we do get a bicategory $\Rel(\cC)$, then we call it \begin{itemize} \item[] the bicategory of relations in $\cC$ \emph{relative to the factorization system} $(\cE/\cM)$. \end{itemize} This happens, for instance, when $\cC$ is regular, or more generally, when $(\cE/\cM)$ is a proper factorization system with the class $\cE$ stable under pullbacks, but these conditions are not strictly necessary, as this article witnesses too.
+We will not provide further details on this general issue, but the literature on the subject is wide.
+The interested reader can consult \cite{Milius00} and the references therein.